Yes, I am turning 30 in a week. Don’t know how to perceive it. Unable to understand whether to feel happy or to feel sad…

 Time for some Happy Realizations…

 I feel a lot more blissful with a lot of answered questions about myself which were once mysteries.
-I have started knowing myself bigger and better.
+I am knowing myself bigger and better.

-I have not yet achieved anything does not mean that I will not.
+I have not yet achieved anything does not mean I will not.
 After failing throughout, I am sure that success is somewhere around the corner.
 And I will get what I deserve.
-Yes, I am gradually learning how important it is to respect the ‘time zone’.
-I am realizing that neither I am early nor I am late.
+Yes, I am learning how important it is to respect the ‘time zone.’
+I realize that neither I am early nor I am late.
 I am right on time.

-Maybe, I should start realizing that the upcoming phase is neither an achievement nor is it a loss.
+Maybe, I should realize that the upcoming phase is neither an achievement nor is it a loss.

 A quote from “Benjamin Franklin” defines the irony of turning 30…or 40, 50 or even 60…